itsmelepassos/palindrome/README.md

 $palindrome = new Palindrome();

 /**
- * Exemplos de valores tipo número ou texto que podem ser avaliados pelo método setTimezone()
+ * Exemplos de valores tipo número ou texto que podem ser avaliados pelo método setPalindrome()
- * Examples of number or text values that can be evaluated by the setTimezone() method */
+ * Examples of number or text values that can be evaluated by the setPalindrome() method */
 $palindrome01 = $palindrome->setPalindrome('105501');
 $palindrome02 = $palindrome->setPalindrome('160678');